Penn Quarter & Chinatown

 Restaurants from celeb chefs such as José Andrés and Mike Isabella anchor a vibrant dining scene, with dozens of eateries, including high-style, high-end spots at CityCenterDC and down-home options just two blocks north in Chinatown (just look for the colorful Friendship Archway, which marks the latter and features 272 dragons).

-Sports fans flock to the Verizon Center for pro-sports from Washington Capitals NHL hockey team, the Washington Wizards NBA team and the Washington Mystics WNBA team – and there’s also a buzzing pre- and post-game bar scene at spots along Sixth and Seventh streets NW.
+Sports fans flock to the Capital One Arena for pro-sports from Washington Capitals NHL hockey team, the Washington Wizards NBA team and the Washington Mystics WNBA team – and there’s also a buzzing pre- and post-game bar scene at spots along Sixth and Seventh streets NW.

 Haute-level shoppers find local flagships for brands like Dior, Gucci and Vince at the glassy, classy CityCenterDC; other retailers cluster along F, G and 7th streets.